waku-org/specs/standards/core/mix.md

 Any waku node that wishes to publish/query messages via `mix` from the waku network MUST act as a `sender` node.

-Resource-restricted/Edge nodes with short connection windows SHOULD always be acting as `sender` nodes.
+Resource-restricted/Edge nodes with short connection windows MUST _only_ act as `sender` nodes and cannot function as intermediaries or exit nodes.

 ## ENR updates